Friday 22 August 1941

 Royal Navy minelaying cruiser Manxman departs from Gibraltar as part of Operation Mincemeat.
 Its objective is to lay mines in the Gulf of Genoa in the Livorno area.

 Australian destroyer Stuart returns to Australia from Alexandria due to engine problems that require repair.
-It arrives Fremantle, Australia on 16 September.
+It arrives in Fremantle, Australia on 16 September.
 Due to its departure, 10th Destroyer Flotilla (known as the "Scrap Iron Flotilla") of the Mediterranean Fleet disbands.

 Royal Navy submarine P-33 is reported officially missing at Malta after failing to return from its patrol on 21 August.